seanblatter/seanblatter/README.md

 - 👋 Hi, I’m @seanblatter
 - 👀 I’m interested in sql,python, plants, and hacking
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning and preparing for a MS in Comp Sci.
-- 💞️ I’m looking to collaborate on anything that will help me learn
+- 💞️ I’m looking to collaborate on anything that will help me pursue my ambitions and enrich others goals.
-- 📫 How to reach me (sblatte1@lion.lmu.edu)
+- 📫 How to reach me (blattersean@outlook.com)

 <!---
 seanblatter/seanblatter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.